|

 This document contains the

-A cyclical period is a monthly sequence of hormonal, ovarian, and uterine changes designed to prepare the body for potential pregnancy.
-The length of this menstrual cycle can vary between individuals but is typically between every twenty one to thirty five days, with around twenty eight days being the average, and it tends to become more regular with age.
+The menstrual cycle is a cyclical sequence of hormonal, ovarian, and uterine changes designed to prepare the body for potential pregnancy and that repeat one after another in a continuous series, typically from puberty until menopause.
+The length of this menstrual cycle can vary between individuals but is typically between every twenty one to thirty five days, with around twenty eight days being the average, and it tends to become more regular with age.The menstrual cycle consists of four distinct phases and, using a textbook model twenty eight day cycle as a broad guide, they are

 - menstruation, commonly referred to as the period, from days one to five and a time of bleeding, cramps and low energy.
 This is when, if pregnancy did not occur in the previous cycle, progesterone and estrogen levels drop and trigger the uterus to shed its lining.